 Now that I’m living in

 Raleigh Durham a much smaller town in the country, has the story changed any?
 Sort of.

-Something like that (the 4-bedroom) is going to run me anywhere between $65,000 for something slightly below average to $3 million for something really very amazing.
+Something like that (the 4-bedroom) could run us anywhere between $65,000 in a dumpy neighborhood to $3 million for something really very amazing.

 Really, I can find something OK for about $200,000 to $350,000 in OK neighborhoods.
 If I were to buy, the mortgage payment would be around $1,500/month with a 5 percent interest rate.
-If I were to pay rent on a 4-bedroom home, it’ll run me around $1,200 on average at the time I was making this decision.
+If I were to pay rent on a 4-bedroom home, it would have run me around $1,200 on average at the time I was making this decision.

 Even at $325,000, it takes a good 19 years for the home purchase to pay off – and that’s assuming I earn no more than 5.5 percent on my investments (remember, I will save the money I’m not spending on mortgage interest, taxes, etc.).

 I am pretty confident in my ability to earn 5.75 to 6 percent annually over the long-term.
 This means that I really need a cheaper house – somewhere in the $300,000 range – for buying to become profitable.

 You want to know what’s weird?
 Even if buying a home eventually does start to pay off, there’s no guarantee that it will always pay off in the long-run.

 If I adjust the calculator to show what would happen if I earned 8 percent annually on my investments over the long-term, instead of 5 to 6 percent, I end up with a scenario where buying a home is a better deal than renting after 12 years – but that deal eventually turns sour on me.
 In year 19, renting becomes more profitable again.
 Ouch.